stevealbanese/BragBook/README.md

 his first big project”)
 - Giving an internal talk or workshop -->

-## What I learned
-- I absolutely abhor HR work with every fibre of my being
 <!-- Try listing important things you learned or skills you’ve acquired recently
 (bonus points if you did a write up on it after)!
 Some examples of skills you might be learning or improving: